 “Change comes from power, and power comes from organizing.” – Saul Alinsky

 Mental Health Voters League is MHARI’s organizing arm.
 This grassroots movement of mental health patients, family members, and providers serves as the “people power” behind our agenda.
 Through relationship-building and interest-based negotiation, we work with decision-makers to collaboratively find solutions to problems.
 When collaboration fails, and the stakes are high, we use community organizing to affect systemic change.
-To join the Mental Health Voters League, sign up to become a volunteer and answer “yes” on Question #16.
+To join, visit the GET INVOLVED page and sign up to volunteer.